ChrisNeedham200/loadimpact-docs/jekyll/_v4/guides/request-builder.md

 -----------

 ## Advanced usage
-Creating a test with payloads, headers, authentication and asserts might sound scary but is actually pretty straight forward.
+Creating a test with payloads, headers, authentication and asserts might sound difficult but with the request builder UI it is actually pretty straight forward.<br>
-In the following example we will authenticate, declare [variables](#variables), set [headers](#headers), [send JSON data](#sending-a-payload) to create and update resources, delete resources and make [checks](#checks) to validate HTTP response codes response data.
+In the following example we will authenticate, declare [variables](#variables), set [headers](#headers), [send JSON data](#sending-a-payload) to create and update resources, delete resources and make [checks](#checks) to validate HTTP response codes and verifu response data values.

 Add a JSON payload to send with the request
 ![add payload]({{ site.baseurl }}/assets/img/v4/guides/request-builder/advanced-test-1.png)